muratk3n/thirdwave/en/tweets/2020/week18d.md

 # Tweets - Week 18d
+t
 BTW - who names a health insurance after one of the most deadliest snakes in the world?
-These ppl are f-ing pshycopaths.
+These ppl are pshycopaths.

 *2020-4-30 21:30:24*